Introduction

 • Market Access: For producers, certifications can unlock new markets and create opportunities for premium pricing, recognizing their commitment to sustainability

-• Improved Practices: The certification process often encourages continuous improvement in environmental and social performance, pushing companies to adopt more sustainable practices
+• Improved Practices: The certification process often encourages continuous in environmental and social performance, pushing companies to adopt more sustainable practices

 • Brand Reputation: By obtaining certifications, businesses demonstrate a commitment to sustainability, enhancing their brand reputation and attracting conscious consumers